 Here, we implement a simple method to infer individual influence from very-high resolution GPS tracks of wild habituated meerkats in five different groups of varying size.
 Because of the particular type of collective movement of meerkats described above, this method does not focus on particular events at the transition between foraging and moving, but rather aims to capture an aggregated measure of influence over continuous foraging times.
 We designed it to explicitly differentiate and compare influence over two complementary components of moving animal groups, direction of movement (=turning influence) and speed of movement (=speeding influence), as well as two potential cues, position within the group and movement in a given direction.
-Since frontmost individual are often assumed to have more influence during collective movement, we compared our metrics of influence with the proportion of time spent in the front half of the group, to try and assess if this is true in meerkats.
+Since frontmost individuals are often assumed to have more influence during collective movement (REF??), we compared our metrics of influence with the proportion of time spent in the front half of the group, to try and assess whether this holds true in meerkats.
 Our questions are thus the following: (1) Are meerkats more influenced by the position of others within the group or their movement in specific directions?
 (2) Are their consistent patterns of influence between age classes across different meerkat groups?
 (3) Do individuals which have high influence over direction of movement also have a high influence over speed and vice-versa?
 (4) Are individuals with more turning or speeding influence also the ones who are generally more in the front of the group?